lycis/QtDropbox/doc/DEVELOPMENT.md

 For all other issues use your built-in common sense or refer to a [C++ Coding Standard](http://www.possibility.com/Cpp/CppCodingStandard.html).

 The main goal of every code is to work and to be maintainable - so please keep it readable!

+## Unit Testing
+Whenever you change any functionality you should execute all unit test cases as a form of regression testing.
+Additionally you should create new unit tests for not yet covered test cases (e.g. newly implemented functions) and fixed user problems.